lacclab/OneStop-Eye-Movements/onestop_paper_analyses/drift_analysis/README.md

 1. **Line-reading fixations assigned to the correct line**
 2. **Line-reading fixations assigned to an incorrect line** (errors due to vertical drift)

-   Line reading fixations are part of fixation sequences (typically at at least three fixations) that exhibit an approximately horizontal progressive and/or regressive reading pattern.
+   Line-reading fixations are part of fixation sequences (typically at at least three fixations) that exhibit an approximately horizontal progressive and/or regressive reading pattern.
-3. **Other**:
+3. **Other**

+   Includes the following cases:
    - Return sweep completion sequences.
 These sequences start with the landing fixation of a return sweep saccade from the end of a line to the beginning of the next line, or the landing fixation of an abrupt, typically long, saccade from any location on a line to another line.
 They end with the last fixation before proceeding to the right on the new line to a sequence of at least two line reading fixations or with the last fixation of the trial.
    - Fixations outside the trial's interest areas.
    - Fixations shorter than 50ms or longer than 500ms.